dequelabs/axe-core/doc/API.md

 #### Example 4

-This example shows a result object that points to a shadow DOM element.
+This example shows a result object that points to an open shadow DOM element.

 ##### `violations[0]`
 ```